Tufail Mohammad: 1958 border clashes

 After the establishment of Pakistan, Tufail Muhammad served with distinction in the 13th Punjab, leading to promotion to Major.
 In 1958, the Maj.
-Tufail was affiliated with the East Pakistan Rifles and was trusted as the commanding officer of the quick response teams of the close quarters combat to liberate Lakshmipur by undertaking the difficult mission.
-Success of these efforts came....with the display of the tremendous courage despite being mortally wounded while being under fire.
+Tufail was affiliated with the East Pakistan Rifles and was trusted as the commanding officer of the quick response teams of the close quarters combat to liberate Lakshmipur by undertaking the mission.
+Success of these efforts came with the display of the tremendous courage despite being mortally wounded while being under fire.

 The "Green and White Flag with the Star and Crescent" was hoisted by the troops in Lakshmipur in East-Pakistan.
 On 7 August 1958, Maj.
-Tufail sacrificed his life to save his subordinate troops and is posthumously presented with the Nishan-e-Haider.
+Tufail sacrificed his life to save his subordinate troops and was posthumously presented with the Nishan-e-Haider.